Data Efficient Human Intention Prediction: Leveraging Neural Network Verification and Expert Guidance: Abstract

 \section{Abstract}

-Neural networks (NNs) are widely used for classification tasks for their remarkable performance.
-However, the robustness and accuracy of NNs heavily depend on the training data.
-In many applications, massive training data is usually not available.
-To address the challenge, this paper proposes an iterative adversarial data augmentation (IADA) framework to learn neural network models from insufficient amount of training data.
-The method uses formal verification to identify the most ``confusing'' input samples, and leverages human guidance to safely and iteratively augment the training data with these samples.
-The proposed framework is applied to an artificial 2D dataset, the MNIST dataset, and a human motion dataset.
-By applying IADA to fully-connected NN classifiers, we show that our training method can improve the robustness and accuracy of the learned model.
-By comparing to regular supervised training, on the MNIST dataset, the average perturbation bound improved $107.4\%$.
-The classification accuracy improved $1.77\%$, $3.76\%$, $10.85\%$ on the 2D dataset, the MNIST dataset, and the human motion dataset respectively.
+Predicting human intention is critical to facilitating safe and efficient human-robot collaboration (HRC).
+However, it is challenging to build data-driven models for human intention prediction.
+One major challenge is due to the diversity and noise in human motion data.
+It is expensive to collect a massive motion dataset that comprehensively covers all possible scenarios, which leads to the scarcity of human motion data in certain scenarios, and therefore, causes difficulties in constructing robust and reliable intention predictors.
+To address the challenge, this paper proposes an iterative adversarial data augmentation (IADA) framework to learn neural network models from an insufficient amount of training data.
+The method uses neural network verification to identify the most ``confusing'' input samples and leverages expert guidance to safely and iteratively augment the training data with these samples.
+The proposed framework is applied to collected human datasets.
+The experiments demonstrate that our method can achieve more robust and accurate prediction performance compared to existing training methods.